Is the spacetime metric Euclidean rather than Lorentzian?: One dimensional tunneling

 Now the integral (7) is not only formal, but even formally it is infinite because an infinite amplitude accumulates in an infinite time.
 In a more complete treatment, we would have to deal with this problem of normalization, but here my only interest is in the role played by the complexification of $t$.
 I will therefore ignore this issue together with all other technical issues that seem irrelevant to the main question (including for example the question of the ``measure factor'' hidden within $d\gamma$, the analog of $g(x)$ in our earlier example).

-Now as usual, the choice of $E$ divides $\Reals$ into regions that are ``classically allowed'' (where $E-V(x)>0$) and ``classically forbidden'' (where $E-V(x)<0$).
+Now as usual, the choice of $E$ divides $\Reals$ into ``classically allowed'' regions where $E-V(x)>0$ and ``classically forbidden'' regions where $E-V(x)<0$.
 Let us assume to begin with that both $x_0$ and $x_1$ are either within or on the edge of the forbidden region (which we assume to be connected).
-If they instead $[x_0,x_1]$ lay in the allowed region, then a classical trajectory $\gamma_0$ would join $x_0$ to $x_1$ and (such a trajectory being synonymous with a saddle-point of $e^{iS(\gamma)}$) we could then --- without in any way modifying our ``integration contour'' $\Gamma$ --- directly apply the method of stationary phase to (7) (assuming $\hbar$ to be sufficiently small).
+If instead, $[x_0,x_1]$ lay in the allowed region then a classical trajectory $\gamma_0$ would join $x_0$ to $x_1$ and (such a trajectory being synonymous with a saddle-point of $e^{iS(\gamma)}$) we could then --- without in any way modifying our ``integration contour'' $\Gamma$ --- directly apply the method of stationary phase to (7), assuming $\hbar$ to be sufficiently small.
 This is the familiar procedure involved in deducing a classical limit from the path integral.

-It bears emphasis here that although we cannot in this manner take a classical limit within the forbidden region, there's nothing special about that region as such.
+It bears emphasis here that although we cannot take a similar classical limit within the forbidden region, there's nothing wrong in the slightest with trajectories that traverse that region.
 The path integral (7) makes equal sense for all paths $\gamma$ and for all values of the energy.
 What is special about having $x_0$ and $x_1$ in the forbidden region is only that we can no longer find a saddle point within the corresponding domain of integration $\Gamma(x_0,x_1)$.
 To obtain a useful approximation to (7) we therefore have either to find another method or to resort to an analytic continuation.
 As before, this can be approached in more than one way.
-We can ``bring the saddle point to $\Gamma$'', as we did above by continuing $A$ into the complexes; or we can ``bring $\Gamma$ to the saddle point'', as we did above by continuing $z$ into the complexes and then deforming $\Gamma$.
-Let us pursue the latter avenue first, since it seems conceptually simpler than the former.
+We can ``bring the saddle point to $\Gamma$'', as we did above when we continued $A$ into the complexes; or we can ``bring $\Gamma$ to the saddle point'', as we did above when we continued $z$ into the complexes and then deformed $\Gamma$.
+Let us pursue the former avenue first, since it seems conceptually simpler than the latter.

 Defining $W(x)=V(x)-E$, we can write (9) more compactly as

 where of course $dx$ and $dt$ are increments of $x$ and $t$ along the worldline $\gamma$.
 Under what circumstances will we be able to find a saddle point within our domain of integration $\Gamma(x_0,x_1)$?
 The condition for $\gamma\in\Gamma$ to be a saddle point is that it be a critical point of $S(\gamma)$, in other words $S$ must be unchanged by small variations of $\gamma$.
 Since the limits $t_i$ are not fixed, the most general variation of $\gamma$ involves not only varying $x$ at fixed $t$ but also varying the range of $t$.
 The latter is equivalent to varying $dt$ freely in (10) [or $\tdot$ freely in (9)], and it produces immediately the condition,